cloud-ark/caastle/docs/implementation.rst

    So when you delete the application, delete the VPC network from the Google cloud console

-   Similary when you delete a container, the GCR repository for it is not getting deleted_.
+   Similarly when you delete a container, the GCR repository for it is not getting deleted_.

 .. _deleted: https://github.com/cloud-ark/cloudark/issues/102